grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Public-API.md

 ### Library targets

-All library targets made available as package products as considered to be public API.
+All library targets made available as package products are considered to be public API.
 Examples of these include `GRPCCore` and `GRPCProtobuf`.

 > Exceptions: